Skip to content

 Authentication & Connection

-Before CLI can perform any business action, it needs to know which HENGSHI SENSE instance it is talking to.
+Before CLI can perform any business action, it needs to know which HENGSHI SENSE host it is talking to.

 bash